timoa/yubidive/README.md

 Simple Scuba dive bookings app.

+## Project goal

+The goal is to make an app that will help Suba clubs to manage their Scuba bookings.
+More features will come later.

+Also, make it runs on a free tier environment like Cloudflare Pages, Vercel or Netlify.

-The app is based on SvelteKit and TailwindCSS.
+The app is currently based on SvelteKit and TailwindCSS.

 > Note: This project is still in (very) early development.